-The Fund may use derivatives for Efficient Portfolio Management ("EPM") purposes only.
+The Fund will only use derivatives for Efficient Portfolio Management ("EPM") purposes, and only in limited circumstances where the Manager deems this to be in the best interests of investors.

 Investment Strategy: The Manager's strategy is to focus on quality companies that it would expect to outperform over the long-term (at least 5 years) especially in down markets.
-The Fund strategy is to invest in real estate investment trusts or companies that own, develop or manage real property across different geographic markets.

-Although the Fund has a global investment universe, the securities selected for investment based on the Manager's strategy may at times result in a portfolio that is geographically concentrated.
+The Fund strategy is to invest in Property Securities that own, develop or manage real property across different geographic markets.
+Although the Fund has a global investment universe, the Property Securities selected for investment may at times result in a portfolio that is geographically concentrated.

 While it is not generally the Manager's intention to do so, in some circumstances the Manager may use derivatives (investments whose value is linked to another investment, performance of a stock market, interest rate or other factor) to reduce certain risks or costs and / or generate extra income or growth (often called EPM).
-Further details are set out in Section 19.1.16. headed 'Efficient Portfolio Management'.
+Further details are set out in Section 19.1.17. headed 'Efficient Portfolio Management'.
 It is not intended that any such use will increase the volatility (a measure of the short term changes in the Fund's price) or materially alter the risk profile of the Fund.
 The Manager's intention is that the Fund will generally only hold derivatives such as options and warrants which result from certain corporate actions, new issues or placements from time-to-time.